Eis-D-Z/Crypto/README.md

 Signing is the cryptographic process through which any message can have it's originator (owner of the private key) declared and subsequently verified by using the known public key.

 A programmatic example can be found at signing.js
+My best attempt at offline signing can be found at offline_signing.js.

 Key points: